-- 1. Apply systematic methods of problem-solving, comparative analysis, and creative, ethical decision-making in order to communicate effectively and efficiently in diverse social contexts.
-(Critical thinking, w/o comm., qr) - 2.
-Demonstrate knowledge and understanding of the contributions to human knowledge and culture from the physical and biological sciences, the humanities and creative arts, and the social sciences. (il, ct, wc) - 3.
+- 1. Apply systematic methods of problem-solving, comparative analysis, and creative, ethical decisionmaking in order to communicate effectively and efficiently in diverse social contexts.
+(Critical thinking, w/o comm., qr) - Demonstrate knowledge and understanding of the contributions to human knowledge and culture from the physical and biological sciences, the humanities and creative arts, and the social sciences. (il, ct, wc) - 3.
 Demonstrate civic and spiritual responsibility as an informed citizen knowledgeable about historical events, current issues, and government structures relevant to community, state, national and global issues. (qr, ct, il) - 4.
 Form and articulate sound decisions to improve personal and environmental well-being through the analysis and communication of scientific information. (qr, ct, il, wc, oc) - 5.
-Demonstrate the ability to know when there is a need for information, to be able to identify, locate, evaluate, and effectively and responsibly use and share that information.
+Demonstrate the ability to know when there is a need for information, to be able to identify, locate, evaluate, and effectively and responsibly use and share that information. - 6.
+Spiritual Worldview: 1) Demonstrate the development of a Christian-world view through the integration of faith with learning and real-world situations; and 2) Demonstrate application of Christian faith to ethical and social issues for service to the community.